weaveworks/service/README.md

 > * docker: Error response from daemon: rpc error: code = 2 desc = "fork/exec /usr/bin/docker-containerd-shim: resource temporarily unavailable".
 > * docker: Error response from daemon: rpc error: code = 2 desc = "containerd: container not started".
 >
-> You must also use a version of Docker that has been compiled with Go 1.5.
-If
+> If you are using Docker 1.10 or 1.11, you must use a version that has been
-> you do not, you will get errors like:
+> compiled with Go 1.5.
+If you do not, you will get errors like:
 >
 > ```
 > Error response from daemon: 400 Bad Request: malformed Host header